 Part of this, I believe is that many of us were raised to believe that forgiveness is a “gift” that one gives to the undeserving perpetrator or wrong doer.
 Remember when you were young and that so-and-so did something that really hurt you, but your parents or teachers told you “Say I am sorry to so-and so.
 Now shake hands/hug” and you felt like something that was RIGHTFULLY YOURS had been taken from you and given to so and-so?

-And because most of us don’t like “sinning” or feeling that we have brought hurt and pain into the life of another by our words or actions (or lack of) we’re not particularly thrilled about asking for forgiveness.
+And because many of us don’t like feeling like we’re less than perfect, we’re not particularly thrilled about asking for forgiveness.
 Asking for forgiveness means admitting guilt, imperfection or vulnerability.
 Admitting that we’re imperfect means that others won’t see us in a favourable light (and won’t love us).
 Admitting that we’re vulnerable means others will take advantage of us — and even hurt us.
 Who wants to be in such a position?

 The irony is that the person unable to forgive or refusing to ask for forgiveness ends up with emotional constipation, emotional insomnia and in emotional death.